apjanco/dashboard/README.md

 open("full_output_novyi_mir.html", 'wb').write(html.encode('utf-8'))
 ```

 I tested various samples to find a threshold for the scattertext visualization.
-Files for 1000 and 500 text were too large to load in the browser.
+Files with 1000 and 500 texts were too large to load in the browser.
 A sample of 200 seems to be a good size for scattertexts.

 *Random sample of 100 texts comparing New World against all other journals.
 Click on the image to load the interactive page, please note that it takes 10-15 minutes to load in the browser*
 [![](https://github.com/apjanco/dashboard/raw/master/textviz.jpg)](http://htmlpreview.github.io/?https://www.github.com/apjanco/dashboard/raw/master/sample100.html)